Panicum hillmanii: Description

 Panicum hillmannii is a perennial grass that resembles the related P. capillare (hairy panic) in habitat and appearance.
 It is distinguished by slightly stiffer panicles, firmer foliage, the rachilla shortly developed between the upper and lower glumes, the sterile floret which has the palea developed; and larger darker fertile lemma (up to 2mm long) with a prominent crescent-shaped scar at its base.

 Distribution and habitat

-Panicum hillmannii is native to Southwest United States.
-It was introduced to Australia in the early 1900s, and has spread across South Australia, Victoria, New South Wales and Tasmania, sharing the habitat with related native witchgrass (P. effusum).
-It was also introduced to Europe, and specimens have been found in France, Belgium, Austria and Germany, although it remains relatively rare there and confined to agricultural weed in maize fields and habitats such as roadsides.
+Panicum hillmannii is native to the Southwest United States.
+It was introduced to Australia in the early 20th century, and has spread across South Australia, Victoria, New South Wales and Tasmania, sharing the habitat with related native witchgrass (P. effusum).
+It was also introduced to Europe, and specimens have been found in France, Belgium, Austria and Germany, although it remains relatively rare there, as an agricultural weed in maize fields and habitats such as roadsides.

 Like several other Panicum species (P. capillare and P. effusum), Hillman's panicgrass can become a tumbleweed under extremely dry conditions, and can become a nuisance in residential areas due to the accumulation of grass stalks.
 Dry tumbleweed poses a serious fire danger.
 The plant is potentially harmful for grazing livestock, as it contains saponins causing liver damage in animals.